nkutsche/xslt-package-handler/Readme.md

 java -Dcom.xmlcalabash.xproc-configurer=com.nkutsche.xslt.pkg.handler.XProcConfigurer ...
 ```

-**Note:** Since there is until now no Calabash version compatible to Saxon 11.x, the configurer is not implemented yet for the `xslt-pkg-manager110` module.
+**Note:** As there is until now no Calabash version compatible to Saxon 11.x, the configurer is not implemented yet for the `xslt-pkg-manager110` module.

 ### Sample Project